Friday, January 25, 2013

 That means that this blog is officially going the way of the Boston & Maine, New Haven, New York Central, and so many other Boston-area railroads that are no more.

-Writing I Ride The T has been one of my favorite pastimes over the past several years, challenging me to expand my railroad knowledge, taking my writing skills from solid to publishable, and helping me find my voice in a busy new-media world.
+Writing I Ride The T has been one of my favorite pastimes over the past few years, challenging me to expand my railroad knowledge, taking my writing skills from solid to publishable, and helping me find my voice in a busy new-media world.
 It's been a true pleasure to write for you.

 January 25th, 2013